pokt-network/wpokt-validator/DEPLOYMENT_GUIDE.md

 3. In the "Advanced Options" under "Management", ensure that logging and monitoring are enabled for the VM template.
 This will help you monitor the performance and status of the deployed validators effectively.

-4. Under "Identity and API access", ensure that the Cloud Platform scope is enabled for the VM template.
-This will provide the necessary access to Secret Manager, which comes under the Cloud Platform.
+4. Ensure that the service account assigned to this VM template has the necessary access to the secrets stored in Secret Manager.
+This access ensures that the validator instances can securely retrieve the required private keys for the Ethereum and Pocket networks.

 ### Step 7: Create and Start N VM Instances